ooni/ooni.org/content/about/glossary.md

 ### OONI nettest helpers

 The OONI nettest helpers implement server-side protocols that are of assistance to OONI Probe clients running tests.
+For example, OONI Probe clients speak to a test helper to learn what the expected content of a website is in order to do the control comparison and determine if that website is blocked.

 ### OONI Probe